TheGloriousGenesis/CS_Learning/Core Python + Optimisation techniques/README.md

 - Threads exist in the space of a process, where there can be many threads to a given process.

-- Threads are linked to tasks as threads are only created when a program is forked in multiple parallel tasks **
+- Threads are linked via tasks and can only be created when a program is forked in multiple parallel tasks **